fialhovi/fialhovi/README.md

 🌱 I’m currently learning Statistics

-🎲 Knowledge in Excel, SQL, Tableau and Python (Pandas, NumPy, Matplotlib and Seaborn)
+🎲 Knowledge in Excel, SQL, Tableau, Python and its libraries for Data Science

 💬 Ask me about anything, I'll be happy to help